Corvallis Campus

 - Heavy Equipment/Diesel maintenance and repair

-- Noncredit lifelong learning classes for all Linn County residents through Community Education
+- Noncredit lifelong learning classes through Community Education

 A current schedule of Lebanon Campus classes can be found in the online Schedule of Classes.